-Principle/recommen dation Description/reference of disclosure/compliance Recommendation 7.3 The Board should disclose whether it has received assurance from the Chief Executive Officer (or equivalent) and the Chief Financial Officer (or equivalent) that the declaration provided in accordance with section 295A of the Corporations Act 2001 is founded on a sound system of risk management and internal control and that the system is operating effectively in all material respects in relation to financial reporting risks.
-The Board has received assurance from key management personnel.
-Recommendation 7.4 An explanation of any departure from Recommendations 7.1, 7.2 7.3 or 7.4.
-No departures noted.
-Principle 8 Remunerate fairly and responsibly Recommendation 8.1 The board should establish a remuneration committee.
-The Board has delegated authorities to a Human Resources & Remuneration Committee.
-The Human Resources & Remuneration Committee Charter is available at: companydirectors.com.au/About us/CorporateGovernance Recommendation 8.2 The remuneration committee should be structured so that it: consists of a majority of independent directors is chaired by an independent director has at least three members.
-The Committee consists of three independent directors.
+Principle/recommendation Description/reference of disclosure/compliance Principle 8 Remunerate fairly and responsibly Recommendation 8.1 The board should establish a remuneration committee.
+The Board has established a Human Resources and Remuneration Committee.
+The Charter of this Committee is available at: companydirectors.com.au/About us/Corporate Governance Recommendation 8.2 The remuneration committee should be structured so that it:consists of a majority of independent directors;is chaired by an independent director;has at least three members.
+The Committee consists of 4 independent directors and is chaired by an independent Director.
 Recommendation 8.3 Companies should clearly distinguish the structure of non-executive directors' remuneration from that of executive directors and senior executives.
-Refer to the Directors' Report, "Directors' and Officers' Remuneration".
-Recommendation 8.4 The following material or a clear cross-reference to the location of the material should be included in the corporate governance statement in the annual report: the names of the members of the remuneration committee and their attendance at meetings of the committee, or where a company does not have a remuneration committee, how the functions of a remuneration committee are carried out the existence and terms of any schemes for retirement benefits, other than superannuation, for non-executive directors. an explanation of any departures from Recommendations 8.1, 8.2, 8.3 or 8.4.
-The following material should be made publicly available, ideally by posting it to the company's website in a clearly marked corporate governance section: the charter of the remuneration committee or a summary of the role, rights, responsibilities and membership requirements for that committee a summary of the company's policy on prohibiting entering into transactions in associated products which limit the economic risk of participating in unvested entitlements under any equity-based remuneration schemes.
-Refer to the Directors' Report.
-None.
-No departures noted.
-The Human Resources & Remuneration Committee Charter is available at: companydirectors.com.au/About us/ CorporateGovernance No such policy, as Company Directors does not have an equity-based remuneration scheme.
+Refer Directors' Report, section titled "Directors' and Officers' Remuneration".
+Recommendation 8.4 The following material or a clear cross-reference to the location of the material should be included in the corporate governance statement in the annual report: • the names of the members of the remuneration committee and their attendance at meetings of the committee, or where a company does not have a remuneration committee, how the functions of a remuneration committee are carried out; Refer Directors' Report. the existence and terms of any schemes for retirement benefits, other than superannuation, for non-executive directors; None. • an explanation of any departures from Recommendations 8.1, 8.2, 8.3 or 8.4.
+No departures applicable.
+The following material should be made publicly available, ideally by posting it to the company's website in a clearly marked corporate governance section: • the charter of the remuneration committee or a summary of the role, rights, responsibilities and membership requirements for that committee; The Human Resources and Remuneration Committee Charter is available at: companydirectors.com.au/About us/Corporate Governance a summary of the company's policy on prohibiting entering into transactions in associated products which limit the economic risk of participating in unvested entitlements under any equity-based remuneration schemes.
+No such policy as Company Directors does not have an equity based remuneration scheme.